codeforamerica/ohana-web-search/CUSTOMIZE.md

 ```

 ## Caching
-To improve the performance of the app, you can configure two types of caching: one is caching the API requests via `Faraday::HttpCache` in [config/initializers/ohanapi.rb](https://github.com/codeforamerica/ohana-web-search/blob/master/config/initializers/ohanapi.rb), and the other is caching the entire results page and/or location details page.
+Depending on how many visitors your app gets, you might want to improve the performance of the app by configuring two types of caching: one is caching the API requests via `Faraday::HttpCache` in [config/initializers/ohanapi.rb](https://github.com/codeforamerica/ohana-web-search/blob/master/config/initializers/ohanapi.rb), and the other is caching the entire results page and/or location details page.

 API request caching is turned on by default, and will prevent the app from making the same API request for a [period of time specified by the API](https://github.com/codeforamerica/ohana-api/blob/master/config/application.example.yml#L82-89).
 By default, that is set to 5 minutes.
 That means that if a location's info has changed on the API side, if Ohana Web Search had already requested that same location, the latest data changes won't appear in Ohana Web Search until 5 minutes have passed since the first request was made.

 As for page caching, it is disabled by default.
-To turn it on, you will need to set the `ENABLE_CACHING` environment variable on your production server to `true`.
+If you determine that you need to cache pages, you can turn it on by setting the `ENABLE_CACHING` environment variable on your production server to `true`.
 If you're using Heroku, you can set it like this:
 ```
 $ heroku config:set ENABLE_CACHING=true -a your_heroku_app_name
 ```